AdobeDocs/experience-manager-pattern-detection.en/help/lui.md

 * The Classic UI is no longer available in AEM as a Cloud Service.
 The standard interface for authoring is the Touch-enabled UI.
 * Relying on legacy custom components may increase maintenance costs over time.
+* Content fragment templates were superseded by content fragment models in AEM 6.3.
+Migrating content fragments that are based on legacy templates to AEM as a Cloud Service will retain these fragments as functional, but it will not be possible to create new fragments based on the legacy template.
+It will also not be possible to deliver these fragments using AEM GraphQL, which requires content fragment models as schemas.

 ## Possible solutions {#solutions}